 A one-quarter-inch thick piece will reduce temperatures to at least one-half, and perhaps as much as two-thirds between the cold and hot faces of the pipes and mufflers.
 Additional layers will reduce heat transfer even more.
 Once applied, it will minimize, if not eliminate, unwanted high-temperature heat from radiating to other areas of the coach.

 At the same time, it acts as a noise barrier and cuts down on exhaust rumble.
 Generator compartments are using some of this same material to isolate heat and noise.
 Many exhaust systems are now being run upward through the roof so the fumes and noise don’t spread to your campground neighbors.
 Many coachbuilders have switched over to using E.H.P. materials for lining coach shells rather than using foam.
 The foam method sometimes requires the use of specialized equipment, which is messy and relatively expensive.
 It also requires that all utilities, wiring, and plumbing be run before the foam can be applied.
 With E.H.P.
-Rollaboard the insulator can be applied with plenty of room left to run utility lines after it is in place.
-Rollaboard and most other E.H.P. insulation materials are very lightweight.
-“Rollaboard” is usually supplied in a two-foot wide roll, 100-feet in length.
+ROLLBOARD the insulator can be applied with plenty of room left to run utility lines after it is in place.
+ROLLBOARD and most other E.H.P. insulation materials are very lightweight.
+“ROLLBOARD” is usually supplied in a two-foot wide roll, available in various lengths.
 It is about 1/8-inch thick and can be applied by cutting with scissors and gluing with an adhesive such as contact cement.
 It can also be sandwiched between materials, and mechanically fastened.
 This material is designed to work as an insulator to about 2,300 degrees F.

 Ace Industrial Manufacturing, and their “E.H.P.” spin-off, is a southern California based company.
 Anyone wishing to reach them may call them at: